saadpasta/developerFolio/README.md

 ## Change and customize every section according to your need.

-### To Change website content go to `/src/portfolio.js` and change content according to yours.
+### To Change website content go to `/src/portfolio.js` & modify it as per your need.

 ```javascript
 /* Change this file to get your Personal Porfolio */